looeee/discoverthreejs-site/markdown/book/first-steps/ambient-lighting.md

 ### Simulating Lighting in Real-Time

 Unfortunately for us, computers have trouble simulating the infinite.
-A technique called [ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) can be used to simulate a few thousand lights rays each bouncing a few times around the scene.
+A technique called [ray tracing](<https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>) can be used to simulate a few thousand lights rays each bouncing a few times around the scene.
 However, it takes too much processing power to render frames in real-time using this technique, so ray-tracing and related techniques like [path tracing](https://en.wikipedia.org/wiki/Path_tracing) are better suited for creating pre-rendered images or animations.

-Instead, as we discussed in {{< link path="/book/first-steps/physically-based-rendering/" title="" >}}, real-time graphics engines split lighting into two parts:
+Instead, as we discussed in the [Physically Based Rendering]({{< relref "/book/first-steps/physically-based-rendering" >}} "Physically Based Rendering") chapter, real-time graphics engines split lighting into two parts:

 1. **Direct lighting**: light rays that come directly from a light source and hit an object.
 2. **Indirect lighting**: light rays that have bounced off the walls and other objects in the room before hitting an object, changing color and losing intensity with each bounce.